8-Year-Old Special Needs Student, Jonathan Martinez, Among 3 Killed In San Bernardino Shooting

 In a recent report, officers say after Anderson—who has a military background—moved into Smith’s Riverside home, another side of him emerged.

-Sykes refused to elaborate on what happened in the Anderson home but she did, however, state that the San Bernardino gunman had been accused of domestic violence.
+Sykes refused to elaborate on what happened in the Anderson home, but she did, however, state that the San Bernardino gunman had been accused of domestic violence.

-A month after joining lives, Smith put an end to their relationship, and she was contemplating divorce but that never happened as she was shot dead in her special education classroom.
+A month after joining lives, Smith put an end to their relationship, and she was contemplating divorce, but that never happened as she was shot dead in her special education classroom.

 Four hours after the deadly school shooting, students at the North Park Elementary School were transported to Cajon high school where they would be reunited with their parents.